 - Team members may lose trust if the leader makes a choice without their involvement

-- Democratic leadership is ineffective if team members are not skilled
+- Democratic leadership is ineffective when team members lack skills.

 A pacesetting leader is someone who leads by example in terms of productivity, performance, and quality.
-Members of the team are expected to follow in their footsteps.
-If team members are unable to keep up, pacesetting leaders will take over and ensure that the work is completed appropriately.
+They expect team members to follow in their footsteps.
+If team members cannot keep up, pacesetting leaders will step in and ensure that they can complete the work properly.